HIRO-group/skin_unit_setup/README.md

 ## Uploading New Code

+For uploading new code, we highly recommend using the Arduino IDE, in which you can upload changed code to our skin units.

 ## Visualization using PlotJuggler

 Once you are running the skin unit ROS publishers with `rosrun rosserial_python serial_node.py tcp` (make sure to run `roscore` in another terminal), you can echo out the data with: